Herenaus Haid: Life and works

 He was born in the Diocese of Regensburg on 16 February 1784; died 7 January 1873.
 His parents were quite destitute, and Haid, in his earliest youth, was deprived of all schooling.
-He was a shepherd's boy and had learned from his pious mother only how to say the rosary and to recite the little catechism of Saint Petrus Canisius.
+He was a shepherd's boy and had learned from his pious mother only how to say the rosary and to recite the little catechism of Petrus Canisius.
 Despite privation and obstacles, he finished his preparatory studies at Neuburg and his theological studies at Landshut.
 At Munich, which diocese he entered in 1807 after his ordination, he obtained the degree of Doctor of Divinity in 1808.

 But parochial work was not to be his field.
-His relations with Johann Michael Sailer inclined him to a literary life and among the first shorter productions of his pen was a treatise "Der Rosenkranz nach Meinung der kathol.
-Kirche" 'The Rosary according to the Catholic Church' (Landshut, 1810).
+His relations with Johann Michael Sailer inclined him to a literary life.
 It was through Sailer's intervention too that he was called to St. Gall as professor of exegesis.
 Here he taught from 1813 to 1818, and also acted as spiritual director in the seminary.
 His ability was soon recognized even at Munich, and he was called back and placed in charge of an important parish.
 The exasperation shown in anti-religious circles of Munich at his return is the best evidence of his apostolic zeal and energy.
 After much chicanery and government pressure he was relegated to a country parish (1824).
 But he ventured to return to the capital under Ludwig and was highly honoured by his bishop.